-The Milgram Experiment: A New Finding
+The Milgram Experiment: Ideas in Psychology

 The Milgram experiment involved men between the ages of 25-40 from various backgrounds and social standing (Milgram, 1964).
 These men were solicited to participate in an experiment involving the effects of negative reinforcement on learning (Milgram, 1964).
 The participants were taken to a room with a research assistant, it was discussed who between two men would participate as the student and who would participate as the teacher.
 The trick was that the man picked as the student was an actor.
 The participants were always chosen as the teacher.

 The participant and the actor were then led to a room with a shock treatment machine.
 The participant was given a nominal shock by the researcher to show how the machine worked.
 The actor was then hooked up to the machine and the participant was taken to another room where he was taught the procedure for the experiment.
 The teacher was told to read a list of words to the student and then have the student tell the teacher the words in the same order.
 If the student got an answer wrong the teacher was to give the student a shock.

 The participant was required to increase the shock every time the student (actor) got a wrong answer.
 In reality the student (actor) was not receiving the shocks at all, however the participants did not know this fact.
 At various times during the experiment the actor would scream or beg to be let go.
 If the participant hesitated to continue the shocks the researcher would urge the participant to continue.

 The results of the Milgram experiment were astounding, 65% of all the participants were willing to continue the experiment until it reached lethal shock levels (Milgram, 1964).
 Milgram attributed the results of the experiment to “implied authority”.
 In other words the researcher served as an authority figure over the participants causing them to do what they were told.
 Milgram applied this idea to the acts committed by the Nazi army against the Jewish people.
 At the time Milgram's explanation was received without debate or challenge.